ashrv12/portfolio/README.md

 Fonts used: **[Inter]**, **[JetBrains Mono]**

-# 👋 My Socials
+# 👋 Socials

-Always open to discussing new ideas.
+Always ready to automate the most unnecessary things, like a morning cronjob for free pepsi by scraping apis and sell--**redacted do to legal reasons**.

 🌐 Connect with me on [Linkedin](https://www.linkedin.com/in/ariyashiravb/)